Swedemon/MzFightReporter/README.md

 ### Defensive Boons Score Formula
 - EI provides a data point called buffUptimes as the source of this data.
 The value is a percentage uptime on a given boon during the fight.
 - Score Formula = Stability(x5) + Aegis(x3) + Protection(x2) + Resistance(x2) + Alacrity(x2) + Quickness(x2) + Resolution(x1)
+- The maximum possible score for a given party is 1700.
+### Offensive Boons Score Formula
+- Might is an average number of total stacks during the fight.
+Others are a percentage uptime.
+- Score Formula = Might(x10) + Fury(x1) + Alacrity(x2) + Quickness(x2)
-- The maximum possible score for a given party is 1700 (%).
+- The maximum possible score for a given party is 750.